-They were slaves to sin, but by repenting and choosing to "follow the Lamb wherever He goes," they've become recipients of God's grace.
+They were slaves to sin, but by repenting and choosing to "follow the Lamb wherever he goes," they've become recipients of God's grace.

-MESSENGERS (REV. 14:6-13)

-ANGELS DELIVERING MESSAGES IS NOTHING NEW
+MESSENGERS (REVELATION 14:6-13) ANGELS DELIVERING A MESSAGE IS NOTHING NEW

 Though we have seen God use angels several times in Revelation, these three offer more direct and unique messages.

-The proclamation of these three angels are not specifically for John, but for all humanity.
-They are warning earth that the end is near, similar to the "woe" angel in chapter 8.
+These three angels' proclamation is not specifically for John but for all humanity.
+They warn the Earth that the end is near, similar to the "woe" angel in Chapter 8.

-THE FIRST ANGEL (V6-7)
+THE FIRST ANGEL (VS. 6-7)

-The first angel delivers the "eternal gospel to the inhabitants of the earth."
+The first angel delivers the "eternal gospel... to the inhabitants of the earth."
 The message is urgent and spoken with a "loud voice."
-The people are called to "fear God and give Him glory, because the hour of His judgment has come."
-God is pulling out all the stops in order to get people to repent.
+The people are called to "fear God and give Him glory, because the hour of his judgment has come."

+God is pulling out all the stops to get people to repent.

-THE SECOND ANGEL (V8)
+THE SECOND ANGEL (V. 8)

-This angel continues the same proclamation, but mentions that "Babylon the Great" (city/culture mentioned in chapter 11) has fallen.
+This angel continues the same proclamation but mentions that "Babylon the Great" (city/culture mentioned in Chapter 11) has fallen.

-We see imagery exactly the opposite of the "virgins" in v4.
-The evil people of "Babylon" are drunk on "her sexual immorality."
+We see imagery the opposite of the "virgins" in v.
+4. The evil people of "Babylon" are drunk on "her sexual immorality."
 Again, this is probably both literal and metaphorical.

-THE THIRD ANGEL (V9-12)
+THE THIRD ANGEL (VS. 9-12)

 The last angel pronounces eternal doom to anyone who receives the mark of the beast.
-If they choose to get "drunk" off the beast's immoral ways, they will also "drink the wine of God's wrath, which is poured full strength into the cup of His anger."
-Modern Christianity shies away from the topic of God's wrath.
+If they choose to get "drunk" off the beast's immoral ways, they will also "drink the wine of God's wrath, which is poured full strength into the cup of his anger."

+Modern Christianity often shies away from the topic of God's wrath.